|2-4.110||Criminal Cases—Appeal by Government|

 2-4.122 - Criminal Cases—Other

-Other forms of relief such as an application for a writ of error coram nobis, a motion to correct an illegal sentence, or a motion for a new trial based on newly discovered evidence, are deemed to be made in the criminal case, and are therefore subject to the time limitations of criminal cases set forth above.
+Other forms of relief, such as an application for a writ of error coram nobis, a motion to correct an illegal sentence, or a motion for a new trial based on newly discovered evidence, are deemed to be made in the criminal case, and are therefore subject to the time limitations for criminal cases set forth above.

 2-4.123 - Criminal Cases—Mandamus